 Apache Kafka is a distributed, low latency, high throughput, fault-tolerant platform for handling different real-time data feeds.
 Kafka can publish and scribe streams data, store it in a durable way and process it if needed.
 Consider a situation where you have many sources generating data and there are many target systems that need that data.
 As the number of sources and targets increases, this system becomes very difficult and inefficient to manage.
 Kafka is designed to handle these cases.
-Kafka provides us middle layer which can take data from different sources, store it on servers and make it available to all target systems in a reliable way.
+Kafka provides us the middle layer which can take data from different sources, store it on servers and make it available to all target systems in a reliable way.

 Kafka has four core APIs.